sebastian-sampayo/MPC-Project-Udacity/README.md

 ![psi equation][psi]

 #### Errors
+##### Cross-track error
 The cross-track error is the difference between the reference trajectory and the current vehicle's position.
-However, we are going to make some assumptions to make our lives easier:
+However, I am making some assumptions to make it easier:
 - The orientation of the car is approximately the same as the reference trajectory (which means that the orientation error is zero).
 This means that the point in the path closest to the current position at time _t_ is f(t), so we can calculate this error at time _t_ as:

 ![cte_t equation][cte_t]